Posts Tagged ‘Meriwether Lewis’

 Read MoreMay 9, 2022 Henri Cassini, Meriwether Lewis, James Matthew Barrie, Sophie Scholl, Patina Living by Steve Giannetti and Brooke Giannetti, and Charles Simic

 Subscribe Apple | Google | Spotify | Stitcher | iHeart Support The Daily Gardener Buy Me A Coffee Connect for FREE!
-The Friday Newsletter | Daily Gardener Community Botanical History National Public Gardens Week This week marks the beginning of National Public Gardens Week (May 6-15).
-This celebration started in 2009 as…
+The Friday Newsletter | Daily Gardener Community Botanical History On This Day 2009 National Public Gardens Week was launched.
+Running May 6–15, the celebration invites us to visit, value, and volunteer at public gardens…

 Read MoreDecember 7, 2020 Edward Tuckerman, William Saunders, Phipps Conservatory, Henry Rowland-Brown, The Art of the Garden by Relais & Châteaux North America and Willa Cather

-Read MoreMeriwether Lewis
+Read MoreMeriwether Lewis and the Discovery of the Snowberry

 Shoshone to Snowberries Today Meriwether Lewis discovered the Snowberry or Symphoricarpos albus.
 I love the story of how Lewis came across the Snowberry.
 Meriwether was really looking for the Shoshone Indians, but he found the Snowberry instead.
 Meriwether wrote in his journal that he discovered something like a small honeysuckle, except that it was bearing…